 With 100,000 square kilometers of Boreal Forest and 70,000 freshwater lakes, Northwestern Ontario has many great places to hike.
 One of the good things about hiking in these parts is the authentic experience we offer - largely wilderness trail systems that provide a real appreciation of the forest around you yet are easy enough to traverse for just about any level of hiker.
 For those whose passion is serious hiking, well, there are some wilderness treks within some of the more remote parks that will test your endurance and skills.
 If your traveling through one of our urban communities then the opportunity to hike is always there and in some cases, there are multiple trails available for you to choose from.
 This article is written as a guide to where you can go hiking - Spring, Summer, Fall, and Winter - in Ontario's Sunset Country.

 Number and Locations of Trails

-Sunset Country covers a vast area that stretches from the Manitoba border east almost to Thunder Bay and from the Minnesota-Ontario border north to Hudson Bay.
+Sunset Country covers a vast area that stretches from the Manitoba border east almost to the City of Thunder Bay and from the Minnesota-Ontario border north to Hudson Bay.
 The vast majority of this huge area is Crown Land and inaccessible except by canoe or aircraft for most of the year.
 The areas where hiking trails are is generally near one of our smaller communities and in some cases, the community itself has an urban trail system network.
 Kenora is a good example of this.
 Here you can access trails that provide that authentic Boreal wilderness experience but which are right next to or in fact, located within the town boundaries.
-There are rural trails systems as well, mostly in the Provincial Parks across the region.
+There are rural trail systems as well, mostly in the Provincial Parks across the region.
 All of these options will be highlighted below.